 We accept posts in Microsoft Word files for your initial submission because of ease of reading and distribution.
 However, if we accept your post, we really don’t like Word files for the final version to be posted because when Word files are converted for WordPress they generally produce atrociously ugly HTML that takes fixing.
 That’s why we much prefer either plain text with basic HTML markup as needed and the links already embedded, the better to spare our intrepid copy editor who prepares submissions for posting the pain and strain of going through your text and manually inserting links and adding HTML tags as needed for bold, italics, and other formatting.
 The closer to being able to be just cut and pasted into WordPress your text is, the better we like it.
 Our copy editor will work with you to convert your text to an acceptable format.

-We publish only original content.
-Guest contributors are welcome to re-publish elsewhere after articles have been available on SBM exclusively for one week.
-Authors retain copyright to their posts but, as a condition of our posting it, provide us with permission to publish on our site indefinitely.
-That permission may be revoked at any time.
+With rare exceptions, publish only original content as guest posts.
+Guest contributors are welcome to re-publish their contribution to SBM elsewhere after it has been available on SBM exclusively for one week.
+Authors retain copyright to their posts but, as a condition of our posting it, must provide us with permission to publish on our site indefinitely.
+Of course, that permission may be revoked at any time.
 However, if we publish something of yours and you later revoke our permission to publish, the editorial staff here are likely to look a whole lot less favorably on any future submissions you might send our way.

 Posts from political or advocacy organizations

 None of this is to unduly discourage relevant and potentially deserving submissions; it is rather to discourage irrelevant, poor quality, and marketing-based submissions.
-We’re always on the lookout for new talent, and we know we have areas where we really need to beef up our expertise (e.g., women’s health, mental health).
+We’re always on the lookout for new talent, and we know we have areas where we really need to beef up our expertise (e.g., women’s health, mental health, epidemiology).
 If you’re in one of those areas, you’re more likely to be published.
-Even if you’re not, none of us is getting any younger.
+Even if you’re not, none of us is getting any younger, and one of the originals here (Dr. Atwood) has already retired.
 We’d really love to recruit the next generation of medical skeptics to carry on the legacy of SBM after we can no longer do so.